The Reel Review

 Isaac’s dead-eyed performance, however, is excellent, with his William Tell playing out his symbolism-laden, self-torturous, toxic self-hate, staying in budget motels where he wraps all the furnishings in white sheets to make them resemble prison cells.
 Isaac’s onscreen chemistry with Sheridan, as the emotionally volatile and immature Cirk, is believable.
 Less convincing is his character’s relationship with the poker investor La Linda, played by a miscast Tiffany Haddish, in a rare, serious role.

 • The Card Counter writer/director Paul Schrader grew up in a strict Dutch Calvinist religious family in Grand Rapids, Michigan that prohibited him from seeing movies as a child.
 The former film critic wrote the screenplay for Martin Scorcese’s Taxi Driver and Raging Bull and has directed a number of films about solitary characters, such as the 1979 crime drama Hardcore, 1980’s American Gigolo, 1982’s Cat People, and more recently the 2013 erotic thriller The Canyons and 2017’s First Reformed, which earned him his first Oscar nomination, for Best Original Screenplay.
-His next film, The Gardener, will star Sigourney Weaver and Joel Edgerton.
+His next film, Master Gardener, will star Sigourney Weaver and Joel Edgerton.

 • After Shia LaBeouf dropped out of The Card Counter due to scheduling conflicts, Schrader’s close friend Nicolas Cage recommended Tye Sheridan for the role of Cirk.